BirgitPohl/BirgitPohl/README.md

 This is Birgit.

 I'm an Engineering Manager.
-One of those engineers who don't code that much.
+One of those engineers who build and debug teams.

 The reason is, I have noticed, that many people come together because of their coding skills, but lose their minds because of lack of communication.
 Here is where my work starts: